wdsrocha/wdsrocha.com/contents/til/2022-10-29-symbol-protects-react-from-xss-attacks.md

 Source: <https://overreacted.io/why-do-react-elements-have-typeof-property/>

-If the browser doesen't support Symbols (what??), React just uses an arbitrary number instead.
-The chosen number is `0xeac7`.
+If the browser doesen't support Symbols (what??), React could use an arbitrary value instead.
+The chosen value was the nummber `0xeac7`.
 Why this number?
 [It has a special property][1].

 [1]: https://github.com/facebook/react/pull/4832/files#r39431415